Loyalty Program Emails for Ecommerce: What to Send and When

 Measuring Loyalty Program Email Performance

 Points redemption rate: What percentage of earned points get redeemed?
-If it's low, customers are forgetting about the program.
-More frequent balance emails can help.
+If it's low (under 40%), customers are forgetting about the program or finding redemption too difficult.
+More frequent balance emails and simpler redemption processes can help.
+Benchmark: 50-70% redemption rate is healthy.

-Revenue from loyalty-triggered emails: How much revenue do your points reminders and reward notifications generate?
+Revenue from loyalty-triggered emails: How much revenue do your points reminders, reward notifications, and tier upgrades generate?
 Track this to understand the program's email-driven value.
+Use click-based attribution with a reasonable window for the most accurate numbers.

 Getting Started